tdunlap607/docker_vs_cg/docs/blog.md

 ![Package Count](./imgs/package_distribution.png)

 That's a lot of packages!
 The average package count is 235, with 667 packages appearing in node:latest and the smallest package count of 105 in rabbitmq:latest.
-Majority of the packages are Debian based packages, primarily because the base image of the container image.
+Majority of the packages are Debian based packages, primarily because the what the ```latest``` tag from Docker points at.

-This blog is about reducing vulnerability counts once we update those packages in a container image.
+It is possible to use a different base, such as Alpine and we'll get into that later.

+For now, we'll focus on reducing vulnerability counts from the latest Docker images.
 So let's see where the vulenrabilities are actually occuring using Grype:

 ![Vulnerability Location](./imgs/vuln_distribution.png)